The Ultimate Guide to 11 Plus Exam Prep: Everything You Need to Succeed Without the Stress

 - 5 min read

-If you’re looking for 11 plus exam prep that actually works without turning your home into a high-pressure boiler room, you’ve come to the right place.
+If you’re looking for 11 plus exam prep that works without turning your home into a high-pressure boiler room, you’ve come to the right place.
 Let’s break down the mechanics of success.

 Building the Foundational Engine: The "Big Three"

-Mental Maths: Speed is everything.
+Speed is everything.
 Addition, subtraction, multiplication, and division should be as reflexive as breathing.
 We want to maximize the output of their "internal processor" so they don't waste precious seconds on basic arithmetic.

 Researching Your Target Schools: Know Your Terrain

-GL Assessment: Usually more transparent, with distinct sections for English, Maths, Verbal Reasoning, and Non-Verbal Reasoning.
+This board is usually more transparent, with distinct sections for English, Maths, Verbal Reasoning, and Non-Verbal Reasoning.

+Often seen as more "tutor-proof," CEM focuses heavily on vocabulary and mental arithmetic with more integrated sections.
 Knowing which one you are facing allows you to fine-tune the revision process.
 It’s about efficiency.
 Why spend hours on spatial reasoning if the target school doesn't test it?
 If you're feeling overwhelmed by the technicalities, looking into online tutoring uk can help clarify the path.

 The Productivity Machine: Spaced Repetition and Pomodoros